Top Tips To Minimize Waste

 Remedy: Make sure that regular cleaning and repair is practiced.
 Faulty equipment must be reported promptly and action taken to replace it immediately.

 • Leaving bottles open and doing bad stock management.

 Remedy: Ensure you close bottles and rotate your stock so you use old bottles before newer ones.

 We all want to work in a bar that performs well and is profitable.
 This often leads to enjoyable shifts, extra perks, high sales and high customer satisfaction.
 Not wasting time and stock will reflect well on the business.
 Try putting some of these tips into practice next time you’re on the bar and see if it makes a difference.

 It is good practice to keep a record of all stock wasted.
-Diligently and accurately declare anything spilt, returned or wrongly prepared at the end of your shift.
-Your manager will be able to create an action plan to minimise stock wastage if you always record - what was wasted, the quantity, and the reason for it.
-Try to re-use or upcycle stock where possible, don’t throw away that mis-poured expensive spirit, make a cocktail with it.
+Diligently and accurately declare anything spilled, returned or wrongly prepared at the end of your shift.
+Your manager will be able to create an action plan to minimize stock wastage if you always record what was wasted, the quantity and the reason for it.
+Try to reuse or upcycle stock where possible, don’t throw away that mis-poured expensive spirit, make a cocktail with it.